external-mirrors/postmarketos-mkinitfs/README.md

-`postmarketos-mkinitfs` is a tool for generating an initramfs (and installing it) on postmarketOS.
+`mkinitfs` is a tool for generating an initramfs.
+It was originally designed for postmarketOS, but a long term design goal is to be as distro-agnostic as possible.
+It's capable of generating a split initramfs, in the style used by postmarketOS, and supports running `boot-deploy` to install/finalize boot files on a device.

 ## Building